francis-clairicia/EasyNetwork/docs/source/tutorials/echo_client_server_tcp.rst

 ******************************
-An echo client/server over TCP
+An Echo Client/Server Over TCP
 ******************************

 To see how to create a server and a client with the minimum requirements,